warmi01/docker-workflow-plugin/ca/app-package/README.md

 Appformer package for Jenkins CI
 ================================
-This package deploys Jenkins and the Build Service engines.
+This package deploys Jenkins and the Build Service engines as PODs.
 This will create an NFS share that will be mounted inside the PODs.

 The steps provided below were based on reading this [wiki link](https://cawiki.ca.com/display/intplatform/HOWTO%3A+Get+Started+With+OSE3#HOWTO:GetStartedWithOSE3-DeployaPlatformApplicationinOSE3).